RedHatInsights/insights-results-aggregator/README.md

 * `auth` turns on or turns authentication
 * `auth_type` set type of auth, it means which header to use for auth `x-rh-identity` or `Authorization`.
 Can be used only with `auth = true`.
 Possible options: `jwt`, `xrh`

-Please note that if `auth` is turned off, not all REST API endpoints will be usable.
+Please note that if `auth` configuration option is turned off, not all REST API endpoints will be usable.
 Whole REST API schema is satisfied only for `auth = true`.

 ## Local setup